Philippa Spurway Interior Architect

 Reconstruction Of Terrace

-The stonemasons will rebuild it to make it structurally much stronger to support the large stone sitting area I have designed.
+The stonemasons will rebuild it to ensure it is structurally much stronger, capable of supporting the large stone sitting area I've designed.

 9B722BC9-9A36-4363-A358-01F1D44C2ED9_1_105_c